Fsoft-AIC/NCO-LLM/README.md

 **For Fine-tuning models**

-To fine-tune pre-trained models, i.e., LEHD-LLM and POMO-LLM, please run *train_ex.py* in each sub-folders TSP and CVRP in each LEHD and POMO folder.
+To fine-tune pre-trained models, i.e., LEHD-LLM and POMO-LLM, please run *train_ex.py* in each sub-folders TSP and CVRP.

 **For evaluation**

-To evaluate LEHD-LLM and POMO-LLM on synthetic datasets, run *test_ex.py* in each sub-folders.
+To evaluate LEHD-LLM and POMO-LLM on synthetic datasets, run *test_ex.py* in each sub-folders TSP and CVRP.

-To evaluate LEHD-LLM and POMO-LLM on TSPLib and CVRPLibe, run *test_tsplib.py* and *test_vrplib.py* in each sub-folders.
+To evaluate LEHD-LLM and POMO-LLM on TSPLib and CVRPLibe, run *test_tsplib.py* and *test_vrplib.py* in each sub-folders TSP and CVRP.